doom5/skype-siptosis-bitlbee_gentoo-init-script/README.md

 GENTOO headless + SKYPE + XVFB + VNC + SIPTOSIS + BITLBEE + ZNC

 This is my Gentoo init script for Skype for my headless computer...
-It run SipToSis for call forwarding to a sip protocol, it run bitlbee for chat message (and Znc to be always online)...
+It run SipToSis for call forwarding to a sip protocol and bitlbee for chat message (and Znc to be always online)...

 I publish this script to keep a backup copy, and in the hope that it will be a starting point for someone ...
 I think it needs some changes to be adapted to your environment...

-Software neeted for this script:
+Software needed for this script:
 - net-im/skype (with -qt-static USE if you want use Dbus then Bitlbee)
 - x11-base/xorg-server (with xvfb USE)
 - x11-misc/x11vnc